enricopiseddu/lendingPool/README.md

 ### 4.3 Deposit function
-The deposit is summarized by the follow pseudocodes.
+The deposit function is summarized by the follow pseudocode:
 ```
 deposit (address reserve, uint256 amountToDeposit, bool useAsCollateral){
 	require(amount > 0)